 Global Entry allows to expedited entry through US Customs lines.
 A blessing.
 Traveling home and being able to spend 15 minutes walking and answering a few computer questions was definitely worth the cost to me.
 I think I will appreciate it even more when we travel with the kids.

 It is important to note that kids CAN NOT use a parents Global Entry number/card.
 In order for a family to use Global Entry all members of the family need their own PASS ID.
 This includes newborns.
 My 2 month old will need to take their passport to an office for an interview with both parents present to receive an approval that they are a low risk traveler.
-I recommend trying to get all children applying an appointment for the same day and time.
-You can have your interview at an airport office during a layover while traveling, but once again- multiple children, minimize your hassle.

 We made a fun day and got the kids excited to ride a train to our local international airport for the appointments.
 All the applications are filled out online and approved within 48 hours.
 We were able to find an appointment for all three kids within a month.
 YOU WILL NEED THE PHYSICAL PASSPORTS FOR THIS APPLICATION AND APPOINTMENT.
 Please plan accordingly if you are trying to travel the same year you are doing paperwork.
 Due to various issues we and our extended family have experienced with passports etc. we started this process 12 to 18 months prior to booking international travel.
 Everything went much quicker than we expected.